 4. Up to five students recommended for appointment by the Student Senate.

 5. Up to two students recommended for appointment by the Residence Hall Association; recommendation supported by the Student Senate.

 *A list of current members of the committee is available in the Parking Office.

 1. Hear appeals of parking violations.
 Reasons for appealing must include reasonable and legitimate causal factors for the committee to consider.
 Drivers are expected to be responsible citizens, read instructions, signs, manage their time, etc. Reasonableness, enforcement consistency, and documented external factors may be considered.
 A "prudent person" test should be applied to all appeals being considered.

 2. Review appeal documentation, deliberate, and vote on recommended action.
 Possible Committee recommendations include upholding the violation, accepting the appeal, or adjusting the fine amount.

-3. Submit recommendations to the Parking and Transportation Administrator for review and action subject to the final approval of the Assistant Chancellor for Budget and Finance.
+3. Submit recommendations to the Parking and Transportation Administrator for review and action subject to the final approval of the Vice Chancellor of Administration and Finance.
 Recommendations must include a brief written explanation of the committee’s reasons for accepting an appeal, or adjusting a fine.

 4. Records of committee actions, voting results, and other appeals related documentation will be maintained in the Parking Office.